-- What happens after I have submitted my application for an animal boarding premises licence?
+- What happens after I have submitted my Formal Application for a zoo licence?

 - How long will it take to process my application?